10 FUN FACTS ABOUT BAMBOO

 7. Bamboo is a regenerative plant as it drops it’s leaves to break down and provide nutrients to the plant.

-8. There are 500 Species of Bamboo in the world.
-We use Mao bamboo for our toothbrushes and moso Bamboo for the suction sets.
+8. There are around 1250 Species of Bamboo in the world.
+We use Moso bamboo also known as Mao bamboo for our toothbrushes and No more spills dinnerware.

 9. 80 % of the world’s bamboo is grown in China.
 Australia has 3 native species that grow in northern Australia.
 Rhizomatous (Running bamboo) is considered an obnoxious weed.